 Plus, you don’t need to target just B2C audiences.
 Rather you can target corporates and sell your classes in bulk to them.

 Finally, let’s not forget to mention the impact you can make on students’ lives with your courses.
-You can share your passion with someone, helping them gain skills they need to thrive in their careers or hobbies.
+You can share your passion with someone or help them gain high-income skills.

 If you look at the big picture, you have the opportunity to educate thousands of people, which is a huge privilege to many.